Sermon: How to Know We Love Christ

 Given 07-Aug-93; 76 minutes

-There is a good reason why the message to Ephesus tells them to return to their former devotion, and that reason has a great deal of bearing on us at this time in our history because we are facing a very similar problem.
+Last week, I said at the end of the sermon ["Loving Christ and Revelation 2"] that there is a good reason why the message to Ephesus tells them to return to their former devotion, and that reason has a great deal of bearing on us at this time in our history because we are facing a very similar problem.

 The reason is stated in quite a number of places.
 It is scattered all through Paul's writings.
 But in one of Luke's writings, Acts 1:6-7, you will find the basis for their problems stated.
 This was not the real problem, but it was just bearing on them.
 The real problem was within them—it was the way they were evaluating the situations that they found themselves in.
 This is one of the factors that bore on why they were reacting the way they did and why Jesus had to encourage them to recapture their earlier devotion.